 Coenzyme Q10 or Ubiquinol/Ubiquinone, is a fat soluble antioxidant enzyme that plays an important rule in energy creation in the cell.
 Coq10 promotes heart health by protecting the body from oxidative stress.
 A deficiency of CoQ10 can be related to migraine headaches, muscle soreness, as well as cardiovascular symptoms.
 A woman taking both a statin drug as well as an oral contraceptive, may be at even greater risk of CoQ10 deficiency.

-Tyrosine is involved in the production of neurotransmitters such as melatonin, dopamine, norepinephrine (noreadrenalin) and epinephrine (adrenalin).
+Tyrosine is an amino acid involved in the production of neurotransmitters such as melatonin, dopamine, norepinephrine (noreadrenalin) and epinephrine (adrenalin).
 Because of its wide-reaching effects on hormone metabolism, tyrosine depletion can contribute to altered mood as well as food cravings.
 In fact clinical trials have suggested that anywhere from 16-56% of women taking oral contraceptives will experience depression!

 Women on birth control who feel zombie-like, moody or depressed, or broadly, "just not myself", when taking birth control, may benefit from tyrosine supplementation prior to turning to pharmaceutical options (as well as possible B-complex supplementation, Magnesium, and others listed above).